Pithuiliuid/Pithuiliuid/README.md

 - 👋 Hi, I’m @Pithuiliuid
 - 👀 I’m interested in learning and contributing my piece, big or small.
-- 🌱 I’m currently learning languages.
+- 🌱 I’m currently learning languages like Oracle Sql Developer.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...